jaejunchoe/HAIDS-Lab/README.md

 ## HAIDS Lab
-This repository is a shared space for project conducted in collaboration with Haids Lab
+This repository is a shared space for project conducted in collaboration with HAIDS Lab